Signals & Pixels

 Syntax

-Here’s a quick example program with the tentative syntax:
+Here’s an empty example program with the tentative syntax:

 ~ This is the song configuration